Anti-Bihari sentiment: Protests and demonstrations

 Angry students in various parts of Bihar disrupted train traffic, as protests continued against assaults on north Indians by MNS activists in Mumbai.
-Noted Physician Dr Diwakar Tejaswi observed a day-long fast in Patna to protest against repeated violence by the Maharashtra Navnirman Sena (MNS) leader Raj Thackeray and his supporters.
-Various student organisations gave a call for Bihar shutdown on 25 October 2008 to protest attacks on north Indian candidates by Maharashtra Navnirnam Sena activists during a Railway recruitment examination in Mumbai.
+Noted physician Dr. Diwakar Tejaswi observed a day-long fast in Patna to protest against repeated violence by Raj Thackeray and his supporters.
+Various student organisations gave a call for a Bihar shutdown on 25 October 2008 to protest the railway recruitment examination attacks.

-Various cases were filed in Bihar and Jharkhand against Raj Thackeray for assaulting the students.
+Various cases were filed in Bihar and Jharkhand against Thackeray for assaulting the students.
 A murder case was also filed by Jagdish Prasad, father of Pawan Kumar, who was allegedly killed by MNS activists in Mumbai.
-Mumbai Police, however, claimed it to be a case of accident.
-Bihar Chief Minister Nitish Kumar announced a compensation of ₹1,50,000 to Pawan's family.
-Bihar state Congress chief, Anil Kumar Sharma, has demanded enactment of an Act by Parliament for closing opportunities to any political party or organisation that indulge in obscurantism and raise such narrow, chauvinistic issues based on regionalism to capture power.
-A murder case was also lodged against Raj Thackeray and 15 others in a court in Jharkhand on 1 November 2008 following the death of a train passenger last month in Maharashtra.
-According to the Dhanbad police, their Mumbai counterparts termed Sakaldeo's death as an accident.
+The Mumbai Police, however, claimed it was an accident.
+Nitish Kumar announced compensation of ₹1,50,000 to Pawan's family.
+Bihar state Congress chief Anil Kumar Sharma demanded enactment of an Act by Parliament for closing opportunities to any political party or organisation that indulges in obscurantism and raises narrow, chauvinistic issues based on regionalism to capture power.
+A murder case was also lodged against Thackeray and 15 others in a court in Jharkhand on 1 November 2008, following the death of a train passenger in the previous month in Maharashtra.
+According to the Dhanbad police, their Mumbai counterparts termed Sakaldeo's death an accident.
 According to social scientist Dr. Shaibal Gupta, the beating of students from Bihar has consolidated Bihari sub-nationalism.

 Rahul Raj

-Rahul Raj, from Patna, was shot dead aboard a bus in Mumbai by the police on 27 October 2008.
-Rahul was 23 years old and was brandishing a pistol and not shooting at public but a major threat to public security.
+Rahul Raj, from Patna, was shot dead by the police aboard a bus in Mumbai on 27 October 2008.
+Rahul was 23 years old and was brandishing a pistol.
+He was not shooting at public but was considered a major threat to public security.
 The Mumbai police alleged that he wanted to assassinate Raj Thackeray.
-Nitish Kumar questioned the police action, but R R Patil justified it, and restored public security.
+Nitish Kumar questioned the police action, but R R Patil justified it and restored public security.
 It was alleged that Rahul was protesting against the attacks on Bihari and Uttar Pradeshi candidates appearing for railway examinations.
-Mumbai crime branch is looking into the incident.
-During Rahul's funeral slogans of "Raj Thackeray murdabad" and "Rahul Raj amar rahe" were heard.
-Despite Mumbai police's allegations, there was high level government representation at the funeral.
-Bihar Deputy CM Sushil Kumar Modi and PHED minister Ashwini Kumar Chaubey represented the state government at the cremation which was also attended by Patna MP Ram Kripal Yadav.
-The bier was carried by Rahul's friends even as the district administration had arranged a flower-bedecked truck for the purpose.
+The Mumbai crime branch was looking into the incident.
+During Rahul's funeral, slogans of "Raj Thackeray murdabad" and "Rahul Raj amar rahe" were heard.
+Despite the Mumbai police's allegations, there was high-level government representation at the funeral.
+Bihar Deputy CM Sushil Kumar Modi and PHED minister Ashwini Kumar Chaubey represented the state government at the cremation, which was also attended by Patna MP Ram Kripal Yadav.
+The bier was carried by Rahul's friends, even as the district administration had arranged a flower-bedecked truck for the purpose.